-I, Amie D. Miller, am certified by the State Bar of California as a Specialist in Immigration and Nationality Law, and I have the tools, knowledge and experience to take on even the most difficult immigration court cases.
+As a lawyer who is certified by The State Bar of California as a Specialist in Immigration and Nationality Law, I have the tools, knowledge and experience to take on even the most difficult immigration court cases.

 Immigration Court: Master Calendar